 Please note that it is NOT possible to withdraw from a course in the few weeks prior to the examination period.
+Check the dates at the start of the semester.

-Check notice boards or ask us, or your Faculty Office, in good time for the final withdrawal date.
+You can also check notice boards at your Faculty Office or ask us about the 'Change of Curriculum' dates at the start of the semester, in good time for the final withdrawal date.
 If you have not withdrawn from a course and do not write the exam you will either FAIL the course or be marked ABSENT (which translates as a FAIL grade on your transcript).

-PLEASE ENSURE THAT YOU DO NOT MAKE PLANS TO LEAVE UCT BEFORE THE END OF THE EXAMINATION PERIOD.
-EXAM DATES CANNOT BE CHANGED TO ACCOMMODATE TRAVEL PLANS.
+IMPORTANT NOTE: PLEASE ENSURE THAT YOU DO NOT MAKE PLANS TO LEAVE UCT BEFORE THE END OF THE EXAMINATION PERIOD.
+EXAM DATES CANNOT BE CHANGED TO ACCOMMODATE TRAVEL OR INTERNSHIP PLANS.